Here’s a quick look at some Frequently Asked Questions that will help you get to know Banyan Tree!

 Are you a school?

-However, Banyan Tree does have two school programs.
+However, Banyan Tree does have three school programs.
 Compass Academy is a private school that provides flexible scheduling and attendance options, using blended, accredited online curriculum, and an opportunity to address any learning challenges within the school day.
-Foundations Academy is a CDE certified nonpublic school for students who have more significant learning disabilities, most often placed by school districts as part of the continuum of services.
+Excelsior Academy and Foundations Academy are CDE certified nonpublic schools.
+Foundations Academy services students who have more significant learning disabilities, most often placed by school districts as part of the continuum of services.

 How is educational therapy different than tutoring?